MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/office-365-scc/connect-to-scc-powershell/mfa-connect-to-scc-powershell.md

 - To help prevent denial-of-service (DoS) attacks, you're limited to three open remote PowerShell connections to the Security &amp; Compliance Center.

 - The account you use to connect to the Security &amp; Compliance Center must be enabled for remote PowerShell.
-For more information, see [Manage Remote PowerShell Access in Exchange Online](http://technet.microsoft.com/library/f969816a-2607-4655-9d47-9e8767fb5633.aspx).
+For more information, see [Enable or disable access to Exchange Online PowerShell](../../exchange-online/disable-access-to-exchange-online-powershell.md).

 - TCP port 80 traffic needs to be open between your local computer and Office 365.
 It's probably open, but it's something to consider if your organization has a restrictive Internet access policy.